 Fortunately for WI residents, the auto insurance rates for the state are more affordable than the nationwide average – $272 less on average to be more specific.
 There are various factors that come into play when insurance companies decide upon their rates, which are based on research and statistics, driver demographics, location, among other things.

-What Insurance Rates Depend On
+What Determines Auto Insurance Rates in Wisconsin?

 The price you pay for insurance is dependent on several things.
 Some you may deem unfair, but believe it or not, there is adequate research involved in these deciding factors.